-PRELIMS SAMPOORN
+PRELIMS SAMPOORNA

-As IAS prelims 2022 is knocking at the door, jitters and anxiety is a common emotion that an aspirant feels.
-But if we analyze the whole journey, these last few days act most crucial in your preparation.
-This is the time when one should muster all their strength and give the final punch required to clear this exam.
-But the main task here is to consolidate the various resources that an aspirant is referring to.
+As IAS Prelims 2023 is right around the corner, jitters and anxiety is a common emotion that an aspirant feels.
+As a journey, these last few days act most crucial in your preparation.
+This is the time when one should gather all their strength and give the final punch required to clear this exam.
+Consolidation of various resources that an aspirant is referring to is the main task here.

 GS SCORE brings to you, Prelims Sampoorna, a series of all value-added resources in your prelims preparation, which will be your one-stop solution and will help in reducing your anxiety and boost your confidence.
-As the name suggests, Prelims Sampoorna is a holistic program, which has 360-degree coverage of high-relevance topics.
+As the name suggests, Prelims Sampoorna is a holistic program, which has 360- degree coverage of high-relevance topics.